nafarlee/git-good/README.md

 #### `git checkout <filepath>`

-Tell `git` to `checkout` the `filepath` from the HEAD commit of the current branch and replace the same file in the working directory.
+Tell `git` to `checkout` the `filepath` from the HEAD commit and replace the same file in the working directory.

 Basically, if you have changes in a file `file.txt` in the working directory, and those changes are not yet referred to in the staging area, and you want to abandon those changes and get back a fresh `file.txt` as far as the most recent commit is concerned, you would run `git checkout file.txt`.